fleshreversal/me-when/README.md

    —  basic dni  ,  18+ iwec

+          for pt. :

+   — i host a fashion roulette and a lab rp!

-   — FOR PT :: please don’t hesitate to interact!
+   — Please don’t hesitate to interact!
 I’ll be a bit dry at first but i’ll be talkative when i get to know more about you!
 C+h is encouraged even if it’s not in my name!

   ok bye